|Astrocytes around capillary-GFAP

 Astrocytic processes.
 GFAP immunostain.
 This picture explains why these cells are called star cells.

 Astrocytes (star cells) have radially arranged processes.
-Their cytoplasm contains intermediate filaments composed of a distinct protein, glial fibrillary acidic protein (GFAP).
+Their cytoplasm contains intermediate filaments composed of a distinct protein, glial fibrillary acidic protein (GFAP), encoded by a gene on 17q21.
+GFAP is also found in nonmyelinating Schwann cells and glial cells of the enteric nervous system.
 Antibodies against this protein are routinely used to demonstrate reactive and neoplastic astrocytes.
 Historically, GFAP was the first immunostain to be used.
 During brain development, astrocytic processes (radial glia) guide neurons in their migration from the wall of the ventricles to the cortex.
 Radial glia are also a source of neuronal and astrocytic stem cells in the developing brain.

 Glia limitans-GL.
 A thick layer of interdigitating astrocytic processes on the surface of the cortex.
 The molecular layer underneath consists mostly of synapses.